Tanga Loa

-Tevita Tu'amoeloa Fetaiakimoeata Fifita (born May 7, 1983) is an American professional wrestler, currently working for New Japan Pro-Wrestling (NJPW), under the ring name Tanga Loa (タンガ・ロア　Tanga Roa) (originally Tanga Roa).
+Tevita Tu'amoeloa Fetaiakimoeata Fifita (born May 7, 1983) is an American professional wrestler.
+As of May 2024, he is signed to WWE, where he performs on the SmackDown brand under the ring name Tonga Loa.
+He is a member of The MFT stable.

-Fifita started his wrestling career in WWE's farm territory Florida Championship Wrestling in 2009.
-He was promoted to the main roster in 2011, where he worked as Camacho in a tag team with Hunico.
-They worked on the undercard on SmackDown and NXT for a few years.
+Fifita started his professional wrestling career in WWE's farm territory Florida Championship Wrestling (FCW) in 2009 as at first Tonga, then later known as Agent T and Donny Marlow.
+He was promoted to the main roster in 2011, where he worked as a Mexican character named Camacho in a tag team with Hunico.
+They worked on the undercard on the SmackDown and NXT brands for a few years.
 After he left WWE in 2014, he worked for two years in Total Nonstop Action Wrestling (TNA) under the name Micah, where he won the 2015's Gut Check.
-Later, he left the promotion and joined NJPW as Tanga Loa, joining his brother Tama Tonga as Guerrillas of Destiny, a subgroup of the heel faction Bullet Club.
-In NJPW, he and Tonga are seven-time IWGP Tag Team Champions and former three-time NEVER Openweight 6-Man Tag Team Champions with Bad Luck Fale and Taiji Ishimori.
-He also has made appearances in the U.S. based promotion Ring of Honor (ROH), where the Guerrillas of Destiny are former one-time ROH World Tag Team Champions.
+Later, he left the promotion and joined New Japan Pro-Wrestling (NJPW) under the ring name Tanga Loa, joining his brother Tama Tonga as Guerrillas of Destiny (G.O.D.), a subgroup of the heel faction Bullet Club.
+In NJPW, Loa and Tonga are seven-time IWGP Tag Team Champions and former three-time NEVER Openweight 6-Man Tag Team Champions with Bad Luck Fale and Taiji Ishimori.
+He also has made appearances in Ring of Honor (ROH), where the Guerrillas of Destiny are former one-time ROH World Tag Team Champions.
+He returned to WWE on May 4, 2024, under the ring name Tonga Loa, aligning himself with The Bloodline.

-Fifita is part of a large wrestling family, as he is the brother of Tama Tonga and Hikuleo and the son of Haku.
+Fifita is part of the Fifita wrestling family, being the son of Haku and brother of Tama Tonga and Talla Tonga.